 wall hanging with a humble house picture

-I am not one to use social media a lot.
-(I have no idea how Instagram even works!)
-But even so there are so many things I see that are picture perfect.
-So many homes seem to be color coordinated, finished, and painted.
-Even some pictures I see with “messes” to supposedly show “real mom life” have tidy messes.
-I mean, they don’t look at all like the messes that happen at my house!
+If you spend any amount of time on social media, you will soon see lots of beautiful home pictures.
+So many other people’s homes seem to be color-coordinated, finished, and painted.
+Even some pictures I see with “messes” to supposedly show “real mom life” have “tidy messes.”
+I mean, they don’t look at all like the messes in our daily lives!

 I am certainly not saying that order is not attainable, or that we shouldn’t strive to improve our physical houses.
 But as a mom of four young children, and with a small house that is unfinished, I need to remind myself often of what is reality.